-Claim: The Pentagon was originally intended to be a hospital.
+Claim: The Pentagon military office building was originally intended to be a hospital.

 Example:[Collected via e-mail, August 2010]